Many Role Playing Games

 - Cloe Walsh's stage in No More Heroes 2: Desperate Struggle.
 Right from the start, you are encouraged to hide from the stage's spotlights and guards, but getting caught only means that you have to fight all the guards instead and they each go down in 2-3 hits.
 Plus, the poorly implemented stealth mechanics make it far more difficult not to get caught.
 On Bitter difficulty though, the guards are much stronger, so stealth is encouraged.

-- Being a Hideo Kojima series, Boktai makes much of its stealth elements, but you'll rarely use them when the game doesn't force you.
+- Being a Hideo Kojima series, Boktai makes much of its stealth elements, but it was only a necessity in the first game where being spotted meant being spammed by Klorofolun which clung to you in huge numbers, slowed you down, and would kill you in seconds.
+As the games went on and became more action-oriented they fell directly into this trope: the stealth elements are there but you'll rarely use them when the game doesn't force you.
 One change made in Lunar Knights is particularly annoying: instead of knocking on walls with A to lure monsters to that spot, you have to whistle by blowing in the microphone.
 It's hard to run for cover in time with a DS in your face.

 - Averted in the first four Quest for Glory games, where playing as the Thief class often means you can sneak past or trick your way through every combat in the game.
 With the fifth game, stealth won't work with the tasks that involve killing monsters/notable bad guys, but you can still safely sneak past or knock out most of the outer guards without worry about sandwiching.